 The disk must not be mounted when performing these tests.
-In the case where it's a root filesystem, and it's not possible to be unmounted when when there are logged-in users, you can use a live Linux system such as by booting into Ubuntu installer disk.
-It is similar to when recovering a lost partition table.
+If it's necessary to check the root filesystem and it cannot be unmounted due to logged-in users, you can boot into a live Linux system, such as the Ubuntu installer disk.
+This method is also helpful for recovering partition tables.

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT loop0 7:0 0 55.4M 1 loop /snap/core18/1997 loop1 7:1 0 219M 1 loop /snap/gnome-3-34-1804/66 loop2 7:2 0 64.8M 1 loop /snap/gtk-common-themes/1514 loop3 7:3 0 32.3M 1 loop /snap/snapd/11588 loop4 7:4 0 51M 1 loop /snap/snap-store/518 loop5 7:5 0 65.1M 1 loop /snap/gtk-common-themes/1515 sda 8:0 0 20G 0 disk ├─sda1 8:1 0 1M 0 part ├─sda2 8:2 0 513M 0 part /boot/efi └─sda3 8:3 0 19.5G 0 part / sdb 8:16 0 20G 0 disk /mnt/data sr0 11:0 1 1024M 0 rom